Learn about free on-demand learning

 also be cosigned by the Program Director in Pediatrics, who must provide assurance that the

-resident will be given time off to attend the ACR/ARHP Annual Meeting, November 11-16, in Washington, DC.
-If selected, residents must be able to attend at a minimum the following days
+resident will be given time off to attend the ACR/ARHP Annual Meeting.
+If selected, residents must be able to attend, at a minimum, the following days

 Residents selected to participate in this program will receive:

-Complimentary registration to the 2016 Annual Meeting.
+Complimentary registration to the upcoming Annual Meeting.
 Please note: this does not include

 these activities requires separate registration and an additional fee.

-Reimbursement of up to $900 to defray the cost of expenses related to annual meeting travel and lodging
+Reimbursement of up to $900 to defray the cost of expenses related to Annual Mmeeting travel and lodging

 Assistance in obtaining hotel reservations for the meeting.
 The cost of the hotel reservation